RosaniaPinto/RosaniaPinto-Capstone4/README.md

+# Capstone 4
-# Capstone 4 - 'Targeting your ad audience' by Rosania Pinto
+# Targeting your ad audience by Rosania Pinto

 ## Objective